Jharbaria: Transport

-Jharbaria is well connected with nearest town Baheri and Darbhanga via road services.
-Nearest railway The Darbhanga Junction connects very large part of North Bihar and Tarai of Nepal with rest of India as major Rail head.
+Jharbaria is well connected with Baheri and Darbhanga via road services.
+The nearest railway is Darbhanga Junction, which connects a very large part of North Bihar and Tarai of Nepal with the rest of India as major Railhead.
 It is the main station of Darbhanga & Madhubani.

-One more railway station of the city is known as Laheriasarai Railway Station.
-Laheriasarai is famous for the Lah(Lahthi).
+Another railway station of the city is known as Laheriasarai Railway Station.
+Laheriasarai is famous for the Lah (Lahthi).

 Education

 Education level in Jharbaria village is rapidly increasing.
-Village has government primary school beside private schools for elementary/primary education.
+The village has a government primary school beside private schools for elementary/primary education.

-Nearby college and High school in Baheri provides opportunity for higher education.
+A nearby college and high school in Baheri provides an opportunity for higher education.

 Climate

-Jharbaria, Baheri (Darbhanga) has a humid subtropical climate (Köppen climate classification Cwa).
+Jharbaria has a humid subtropical climate (Köppen climate classification Cwa).